 The trick to content marketing is putting real value into your content while ensuring your readers recognize the value your school has to offer them and their child.
 It’s really easy to get caught up in the trap of giving all the time, and then, when you ask for them to fill out an inquiry form, they get a little confused and even irritated, because they only thought of your school as a resource.

 There are a few smart ways to overcome this.
 First of all, in all your content you publish, be sure to drop casual mentions that your school is an expert at this topic (whatever it is) because you have had so much experience with it.
 Be sure to tell stories about the impact you have had on students or make casual mentions about things students are learning or experiencing.
-Prime parents to think of your school as the best fit for their family.
+Prime parents to think of your school as the best fit for their prospective students.

 Ways to do this if you’re: